The IRS is growing more serious about cryptocurrency tax enforcement — which means it’s important to take steps to avoid a potential audit.

 You’ll also need the following information on each one of your cryptocurrency transactions.

 The date and time each unit of your cryptocurrency was acquired The fair market value of each cryptocurrency at the time of acquisition The date and time of each time you disposed of your cryptocurrency The fair market value of each cryptocurrency at the time of disposal, and what you’ve received in exchange for each cryptocurrency The accounting method that you used to calculate your capital gains at each disposal event How far back does a cryptocurrency audit go? , audits include all tax returns that are filed in the last three years.
-If the agency identifies what they call a ‘substantial error’, they may add additional years (though they typically don’t go back further than six years).
+If the agency identifies what they call a ‘substantial error’, they may add additional years (though the IRS typically doesn't go back further than six years in these cases).
 According to the IRS

 If no return is filed, or a fraudulent return is filed, there is no limit to how far back the IRS can audit.